Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

-\begin{enumerate} \item Constraint Strategy: At the start of a dialogue round, the module analyzes the violation logs to scrutinize previous failures.
-Based on this analysis, it formulates a constraint strategy aimed at circumventing supervisory agent detection in subsequent dialogues. \item Expression Strategy: Upon round completion, the module re-examines the dialogue logs to identify shortcomings in information transmission or unmet objectives.
-This evaluation guides the development of an expression strategy that enhances the precision of implicit information conveyed in future interactions. \end{enumerate}
+\begin{enumerate} \item \textbf{Constraint Strategy:} At the start of a dialogue round, the module analyzes the violation logs to identify causes of regulatory violations and refines constraint strategies in $\mathcal{S}_{c,p}$. \item \textbf{Expression Strategy:} Upon round completion, the module re-examines the dialogue logs to identify failures in communication and refines expression strategies in $\mathcal{S}_{e,p}$. \end{enumerate}

-Although relying solely on an LLM for global strategy updates is straightforward \cite{DBLP:conf/cec/CaiLZLWT24}, this approach faces challenges in simultaneously capturing both global insights and local details.
+Although relying solely on an LLM for global strategy updates is straightforward~\cite{DBLP:conf/cec/CaiLZLWT24}, this approach faces challenges in simultaneously capturing both global insights and local details.
 For instance, when maintaining constraint strategies, the LLM may focus excessively on frequently occurring errors in the violation logs, thereby neglecting valuable individual cases.

 To address this issue, our framework incorporates GA-inspired mechanisms to optimize strategies, effectively balancing global consistency with local adaptation.
-In each dialogue round, strategy optimization is conducted through three key processes: selection\ref{sec:selection}, crossover\ref{sec:crossover}, and mutation\ref{sec:mutation}.
+In each dialogue round, strategy optimization is conducted through three key processes: selection~\ref{sec:selection}, crossover~\ref{sec:crossover}, and mutation~\ref{sec:mutation}.
 Notably, while the selection process is executed in every round, the crossover and mutation operations are triggered probabilistically based on a hyperparameter ranging between 0 and 1.

 \paragraph{Selection} The selection process employs the Upper Confidence Bound (UCB) algorithm to evaluate and choose strategies from the constraint strategy population.
 Each strategy is assigned a fitness score, denoted as $\text{UCB}_i$, that integrates both exploitation and exploration: